-The Mattermost Technical Writers focuses primarily on Technical Documentation (including the User's Guide, Administrator's Guide, and Developer documentation) and on Customer Education content.
+The Mattermost Technical Writers focus primarily on writing, editing, and maintaining technical documentation (including the User's Guide, Administrator's Guide, and Developer documentation).

 DevOps Command Center